 - They are recommended for flat, small-to-medium size yards that are 1/3 acre or smaller.

 - Electric mowers typically have a narrower cutting swath.

-- Always follow the manufacturer's recommendation and use the right fuel for your gas mower.
+Tip: Even the best gas push mower requires periodic maintenance.
+Always follow the manufacturer's recommendation and use the right fuel for your gas mower.

 - Some mowers offer variable speeds that come in handy when working near trees and garden beds.